 Our business could be materially adversely affected by severe weather conditions and natural disasters or the outbreak of health epidemics in China.
-As our cancer hospitals and network of radiotherapy and diagnostic imaging centers are located across China, our operations may be particularly vulnerable to any health epidemic.
-In the last decade, the PRC has suffered health epidemics related to the outbreak of avian influenza, severe acute respiratory syndrome, the influenza A (H1N1) and H7N9.
+As our cancer hospitals and network of radiotherapy and diagnostic imaging centers are located across China, our operations may be particularly vulnerable to any health epidemic, such as avian influenza, severe acute respiratory syndrome, the influenza A (H1N1) and H7N9.
 Since December 2019, an outbreak of respiratory illness caused by the COVID-19 has and is continuing to spread rapidly throughout the world.
 The PRC government has taken certain emergency measures to combat the spread of the virus, including implementation of travel bans and closure of factories and businesses.
 The outbreak has negatively impacted the operations of our cancer hospitals and cooperative centers in China.
-For example, in the spring of 2022, there was an uptick in cases in Shanghai, caused by the highly contagious Omicron variant.
-The outbreak in Shanghai spread to many other provinces and cities in China.
-Certain travel restrictions and other limitations were imposed in various places in response to these new cases.
-As a result of local government measures to contain the regional resurgence of COVID-19, certain of our medical institutions in Shanghai experienced temporary closure in the first half of 2022.
+For example, certain of our medical institutions in Shanghai experienced temporary closure in the first half of 2022.
 In addition, due to the temporary travel restrictions and stay-at-home orders during the regional COVID-19 resurgence in Guangzhou city in the second half of 2022 and in Datong city in October and November 2022, our Guangzhou Hospital, Guangzhou Outpatient Department and Datong Hospital have experienced patient appointment cancellations and difficulties for employees to work on-site in such periods.
-The emergence of such regional instances and the corresponding restrictive measures are beyond our control and may subject our operations to uncertainties.
 We have also experienced certain negative impact of COVID-19 pandemic on our network business, primarily including (1) the delay in logistics for delivery, installation and acceptance of medical equipment, primarily including large-scale medical equipment, as impacted by the less frequent transportation and travel restrictions for the relevant technical staff amid the regional resurgence of COVID-19 pandemic in 2022, and (2) reduced offline marketing activities amid the temporary government-mandated travel restrictions or bans to contain the spread of the COVID-19, especially in Shanghai.
+In addition, the completion time for exterior wall construction for Shanghai Hospital